 If you feel your smile is “gummy” or your teeth are too small, Houston dental crown lengthening may be right for you.
 This is a procedure to reshape the gum line and improve the aesthetics of the smile by exposing more of the teeth.

 Crown lengthening involves removing excess gum tissue around the upper teeth to make them look longer.
 If the gum line is uneven, crown lengthening can also sculpt it to produce a more symmetrical, balanced smile.

-Call 832.990.8754 to schedule an appointment to find out if crown lengthening can give you the smile you’ve always wanted.
+Call 832.990.8754 to schedule an appointment to find out if crown lengthening can give you a smile you’ve always wanted.

 A bone graft recreates bone and soft supporting tissues lost due to periodontitis.
 If you have periodontitis, you may be losing bone support around your teeth.
-In order to avoid extractions, your periodontist may recommend re-growing the lost bone with a graft.
+To avoid extractions, your periodontist may recommend re-growing the lost bone with a graft.

 The goal of bone grafting is to encourage the body to rebuild the bone and other structures that attach a tooth to the jaw.
-First, your periodontist will separate the gums from your teeth in order to gain access to the roots and bone.
-We thoroughly clean the roots and fill the holes in the bone with a graft material that usually consists of your own bone.
+First, your periodontist will separate the gums from your teeth to gain access to the roots and bone.
+We thoroughly clean the roots and fill the bone holes with a graft material that usually consists of your own bone.